yafeng/SpectrumAI/README.md

 # SpectrumAI
 R script to automatically inspect MS2 spectra of single-subsititution peptide identifications.

-Manuscript under review process.
+Please cite this paper when you have used the SpectrumAI in your publications.

+Zhu Y, Orre LM, Johansson HJ, Huss M, Boekel J, Vesterlund M, Fernandez-Woodbridge A, Branca RMM, Lehtio J: Discovery of coding regions in the human genome by integrated proteogenomics analysis workflow.
+Nat Commun 2018, 9(1):903.
+[PMID: 29500430](https://www.ncbi.nlm.nih.gov/pubmed/29500430)

 SpectrumAI.R is the script to curate PSMs of single-substitution peptides.